UHF CB: Equipment

 User equipment designs are similar to commercial land mobile two-way radio, except the maximum legal output power is 5 Watts.
 External antennas are permitted and commercially manufactured antennas have gains as high as 12 dB.
 Handheld transceivers (handy talkies) are permitted and have transmit power from 500 mW to 5 W (full legal power) and are relatively cheap compared to full-sized transceivers.
 Operation in the band is restricted to modes F3E and G3E (FM or PM of analogue voice telephony) except for channels 22 and 23, which are data modes only.

 Licensing

+Australia

-Class licensing means that users do not have to apply for a licence or pay a licence fee; however, they must comply with the regulations of the class licence.
+In Australia, class licensing means that users do not have to apply for a licence or pay a licence fee; however, they must comply with the regulations of the class licence.

-It is illegal to use non-standard radios purchased from overseas because they interfere with licensed land-mobile services.
+It is illegal to use non-standard radios purchased from outside Australia because they may interfere with licensed land-mobile services.
 This includes overseas personal radio service devices because they do not share the same band plan, power output and channels as UHF CB.
 Care must be taken when importing radios from overseas to ensure they comply with local regulations.
-Approved radios are identified by an Australian standards "C Tick", usually found on the tag or sticker of the radio.
+Approved radios are identified by the Regulatory Compliance Mark (RCM) label, usually found on the rear panel of the equipment.